 3. Sound quality

-Headset Sound Quality, as briefly aforestated, is a crucial benchmark for all contact centre types, small and large.
+Headset Sound Quality is a crucial benchmark for all contact centre types, small and large.

 Noise cancellation is critical to a positive customer experience.